no-go/ReoTwe/README.md

  -  night mode
  -  it is possible to send text only or low resolution picture tweets (you get a login dialog on first try)
  -  if you are logged in, it gets your friend list and add it to the preferences automaticaly (and yourself)
- -  com.twitter.tweet-composer added and modified with stupid Validator (280 characters are possible, now!!!)
+ -  com.twitter.tweet-composer added and modified with stupid Validator, **280 characters** are possible, now.

 ## Social Media Detoxification